deepankarm/org-jina-examples/my_first_jina_app/chapters/understanding.md

 <img src="https://raw.githubusercontent.com/jina-ai/jina/master/docs/chapters/101/img/ILLUS8.png" width="20%" align="left">

 You can think of the Flow as telling Jina *what* tasks to perform on the dataset.
-The Pods comprise the Flow and tell Jina *how* to perform each task.
+The Pods comprise the Flow and tell Jina *how* to perform each task, and they define the actual neural networks we use in neural search, namely the machine-learning models like `distilbert-base-cased`.

 As you may recall from [Jina 101](https://github.com/jina-ai/jina/tree/master/docs/chapters/101), A Pod is a group of Peas with the same property, running in parallel on a local host or over the network.
 A Pod provides a single network interface for its Peas, making them look like one single Pea from the outside.
 Beyond that, a Pod adds further control, scheduling, and context management to the Peas.